-Injuries on Commercial Property
+Injuries On Commercial Property

 Premises liability laws are meant to hold property owners accountable for any injury that an individual may sustain on their property due to dangerous conditions.
 The United States Department of Justice reports that premises liability cases are only second to automobile accidents in tort cases.
-Numerous premises liability cases involve injuries that occur on commercial property.
+Numerous premises liability cases involve injuries that occur on commercial properties.

 It is not uncommon for Connecticut residents to sustain injuries at the following types of commercial properties: